WQXR looks at the role of black performers, composers and music industry figures throughout the month of February.

 Wednesday, February 06, 2013

-Join WQXR host Terrance McKnight for "The Price of Admission," a one-hour program that explores the symphonic music, songs, works for piano and legacy of Florence Beatrice Price.
+At 10 pm on Wednesday, Feb.
+1, join WQXR host Terrance McKnight for a one-hour program that explores the symphonic music, songs, works for piano and legacy of Florence Beatrice Price.

 Thursday, January 31, 2013